Irish PM condemns 'sinister' intimidation as EU pulls Northern Irish port staff

 The local mayor said he had received intelligence that people were taking down the car registration numbers of port staff.

+Northern Ireland police have seen increasing signs of discontent and tension but no evidence that paramilitary groups were behind the intimidation, Assistant Chief Constable Mark McEwan told Sky News.

-The protocol was designed to maintain the principles of the 1998 Good Friday Agreement and Northern Ireland’s open border with Ireland by keeping the region in the UK’s customs territory but also aligned with the EU’s single market for goods.
+The protocol was designed to maintain the principles of the 1998 Good Friday Agreement and Northern Ireland’s open border with Ireland by keeping the region in the UK’s customs territory and the EU’s single market.

 In practice, it has led to delays and in some cases the ceasing of trade in some everyday goods originating in Britain.